Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Introduction

 Chae and Choe proved a regularity criterion on two components of vorticity that has a geometric significance, guaranteeing that blowup must be fully three dimensional \cite{ChaeVort}.
 They showed that if a smooth solution of the Navier--Stokes equation blows up in finite-time $T_{max}<+\infty$, then for all $\frac{3}{2}<q<+\infty, \frac{2}{p}+\frac{3}{q}=2$,

+The fixed direction condition in this regularity criterion was recently loosened by the author in \cite{MillerVort}.
 In another key result involving vorticity, Constantin and Fefferman proved that the direction of the vorticity must vary rapidly in regions where the vorticity is large if there is finite-time blowup \cite{VortDirection}.
 There are many other results involving vorticity, far too many to list here.

 The strain equation has been investigated much less thoroughly, but can provide some insights that do not follow as clearly from the vorticity equation.
 We will refer to the evolution equation for $S$ in \eqref{straineq} as the Navier--Stokes strain equation.
 This equation is an evolution equation on the constraint space $L^2_{st},$ the space of strain matrices, which replaces the divergence free constraint for the Navier--Stokes and vorticity equations.
 We define $L^2_{st}$ as follows.